TEN-framework/portal/content/docs/ten_framework/metadata_system/metadata_system.md

 ### Defining TEN Package Properties

 The `property.json` file defines the properties of a TEN package.
-Here’s an example:
+Here's an example:

 ```json
 {